 - Understand reasons and drivers for high priority responses / rectification.
 With reference to SLAs

 - Understand the agency procedures for completion of repairs – e.g. instrumentation repairs, instrument replacement, major capital works (e.g. relocating site)

-The syllabus of this course meets and exceeds the requirements of the following unit of competency:
+Note: The syllabus of this course meets and exceeds the requirements of the following units of competency:

 NWPHYD013 Operate Maintain and Decommission monitoring site.